 Do you do bulk printing?

 Absolutely.
 As well as DTG for small runs and one-off's we also offer screen printing.
 The differences between DTG and screen printing is explained below.
-You can also check out our Bulk Orders info and pricing page or send us a screen printing/bulk order quote request and we'll get back to you with a price.
+You can also check out our Bulk Orders info and pricing page and we'll get back to you with a price.

 What is the difference between DTG and screen printing?